vintasoft/Console-Barcode_Reader_Demo/README.md

 # VintaSoft Barcode Reader Console Demo

-This console C# project uses <a href="https://www.vintasoft.com/vsbarcode-dotnet-index.html">VintaSoft Barcode .NET SDK</a> and demonstrates how to recognize barcodes in images in Windows, Linux and macOS.
+This console C# project uses <a href="https://www.vintasoft.com/vsbarcode-dotnet-index.html">VintaSoft Barcode .NET SDK</a> and demonstrates how to recognize barcodes in images in Windows and Linux.

 ## Usage